Reports

 February 20th, 2012

 Good web tension control systems ensure that no matter how demanding the production process is, the correct web tension is maintained for any type of material, at any point of the machine and at any speed.
-Colin Keating, an experienced design engineer at Optima Control Solutions Ltd., talks about two popular types of closed-loop tension controllers – dancer mechanisms and electrical load cell transducers.
+In this article, Optima cover the two popular types of closed-loop tension controllers – dancer mechanisms and electrical load cell transducers.

 Download Full Report